dbd/CircuitPython_Dynamixel/README.rst

 Dependencies
 =============
-This is designed for [Adafruit Metro ESP32-S3](https://learn.adafruit.com/adafruit-metro-esp32-s3).
-A HAT that supports out of the box UART and power with only a single cable is also available [here](https://github.com/dbd/AdafruitMetroESP32-DynamixelHat/tree/main).
+This is designed for `Adafruit Metro ESP32-S3 <https://learn.adafruit.com/adafruit-metro-esp32-s3>`_ .
+A HAT that supports out of the box UART and power with only a single cable is also available `here <https://github.com/dbd/AdafruitMetroESP32-DynamixelHat/tree/main>`_ .
 While not required a circuit is required to handle the TX/RX in half duplex.

 This driver depends on: